envytools/envytools/hwdocs/fifo/puller.rst

 the puller will wait until the last used engine is done with this channel's commands.
 Several special puller methods will also wait for engines to go idle.

-[XXX: verify this on all card families.]
+.. todo:: verify this on all card families.

 On NV04:NVC0 cards, methods 0x180-0x1fc are treated specially: while other methods are forwarded directly to engine without modification, these methods